MicrosoftDocs/power-platform/power-platform/alm/git-integration/connecting-to-git.md

 1. Select either [**Environment**](#environment-binding) or [**Solution**](#solution-binding) from the connection type options, and select your Azure DevOps organization and project.
    > [!IMPORTANT]
    > Once set, these settings can't be changed.

-   For information more about the differences between environment and solution binding go to [the following section](#how-to-choose-between-environment-and-solution-binding).
+   For more information about the differences between environment and solution binding, go to [the following section](#how-to-choose-between-environment-and-solution-binding).
 1. Depending on your binding type, you can select a project, repository, or branch and enter a folder to bind the environment or solution to.
 Select **Connect**.

 ### How to choose between environment and solution binding